Rulemaking: Apparatus

-Rulemaking and the courts
+The courts

 In the U.S., interested parties can sue to have a judge review the rulemaking process once the rule is finalized.
 Interested parties frequently sue the rulemaking agency, asking the court to order the agency to reconsider.
 For example, environmental groups may sue, claiming that the rule is too lax on industry; or industry groups may sue, claiming that the rule is too onerous.

-Traditionally, courts are reluctant to step into the shoes of the technical experts and re-open the decisions made in the agency’s detailed analysis.
+Traditionally, courts are reluctant to step into the shoes of the technical experts and re-open the decisions made in the agency's detailed analysis.
 However, courts do review whether a rulemaking meets the standards for the rulemaking process.
 The basis of this review by the courts may be limited to certain questions of fairness or the procedures that ensure that both sides of a dispute are treated equally before any decision making occurs or that the decision is not patently unreasonable (under Canadian law) or Wednesbury unreasonableness (under British law) or similar doctrines described below.

 These powers of review of administrative decisions, while often governed by statute, were originally developed out of the royal prerogative writs of English law such as the writ of mandamus and the writ of certiorari.

 Thus, it is not enough to simply claim that the rulemaking agency could have done a better job.
 Instead, under U.S. administrative law, to ask the court to order changes in a rule, a party must argue that the rule is: